github/opensource.guide/activities/hello-world/index.md

 ## Step 2.
 Create a Branch

-**Branching** allows you and other contributors to work on different parts of a repository (project) without writing over the main project.
+**Branching** is the way to work on different parts of a repository at one time.

 By default your repository has one branch named `master`.
 We use branches to experiment and make edits before committing them to master.